adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 $25 The front-end will be deployed to Firebase

 #26 Install axios on the front-end to be able to fetch the videos

+#27 Install firebase-tools on the front-end

+#28 The project is now complete and hosted on the internet.
+Front-end on Firebase and Back-end on Heroku